mkody/mailcow/README.md

 **Please see this album on imgur.com for screenshots -> http://imgur.com/a/elHnA**

 # Introduction
-A summary of what software is installed with which features enabled.

-**General setup**
-* Automatically generated passwords with high complexity
+SOGo is used as groupware backend in mailcow (SOGo edition).

 * Multi-SAN self-signed SSL certificate for all installed and supporting services
+    * Let's Encrypt optional
+* Webserver installation
-* Nginx or Apache2 installation (+PHP5-FPM)
+    * Apache or Nginx (+PHP5-FPM)
-* MySQL or MariaDB database backend, remote database support
+* SQL database backend, remote database support
-* Learn ham and spam, [Heinlein Support](https://www.heinlein-support.de/) SA rules included
+    * MySQL or MariaDB
 * Fail2ban brute force protection
-* A "mailcow control center" via browser: Add domains, mailboxes, aliases and more
-* Tagged mail like "username+tag@example.com" will be moved to folder "tag"
-* Advanced ClamAV filters (ClamAV can be turned off, quarantined items can be downloaded)

-**Postfix**
+* **mailcow web UI**: Add domains, mailboxes, aliases, set limits, monitor mail statistics, change mail server settings, create/delete DKIM records and more...
-* Postscreen activated
+* Postscreen activated and configured
-* Submission port (587/TCP), TLS-only
-* SMTPS (465/TCP)
+* STARTTLS and SMTPS support
 * The default restrictions used are a good compromise between blocking spam and avoiding false-positives
-* Change recipient restrictions in control center
-* Blacklist senders in control center
-* Incoming and outgoing spam protection
+* Incoming and outgoing spam and virus protection with FuGlu as pre-queue content filter; [Heinlein Support](https://www.heinlein-support.de/) spamassassin rules included; Advanced ClamAV malware filters
-* VirusTotal Uploader for incoming mail
-* SSL based on BetterCrypto
-* OpenDKIM, manage signatures in control center

-**Dovecot**
-* Default mailboxes to subscribe to automatically (Inbox, Sent, Drafts, Trash, Junk, Archive - "SPECIAL-USE" tags)
-* Sieve/ManageSieve
-* Public folder support via control center
+* Sieve/ManageSieve (default filter: move spam to "Junk" folder, move tagged mail to folder "tag")
 * per-user ACL
 * Shared Namespace (per-user seen-flag)
-* Global sieve filter: Move mail marked as spam into "Junk"
-* (IMAP) Quotas
+* Quotas
-* LMTP service for Postfix virtual transport
-* SSL based on BetterCrypto

 # Before You Begin
 - **Please remove any web- and mail services** running on your server.
 I recommend using a clean Debian minimal installation.